Care & Treatment

 For stubborn, disabling heel pain that has been going on for many months, surgery may help.
 An operation called “instep plantar fasciotomy” removes tissue that has been pressing on irritated nerves.

-Flat feet: Non-surgical approaches are always preferable, and include:
+Non-surgical approaches are always preferred, and include:

 - Pain medications and anti-inflammatory pills (aspirin, ibuprofen)